aznamingtool/AzureNamingTool/README.md

 ### Run as a Docker image

-- Fork the **AzNamingTool** repository

-- Select your forked repository

 - On the **<>Code** tab, select the **<>Code** button and select **Download ZIP**

 - Extract the zipped files to your loal machine